 Geisinger had to apply to both the Pennsylvania Department of Health and the FAA to implement this feature; with approval granted by both agencies.
 This culminated in Geisinger’s successful implementation of WinAir’s digital signatures a month later.

 “Digital signatures make our maintenance processes more efficient and get our aircraft back into service faster so we’re ready to care for people in need,” said Jerry Splitt, Geisinger Life Flight Program Director.
-“Implementing digital signatures will save more than 2,200 hours of labor and nearly $10,000 in labor costs and office supplies annually.
+“Implementing digital signatures will save more than 2,200 hours of labor and nearly $10,000 in office supplies annually.
 We can take these savings and reinvest them into our program to continue providing exceptional care to our patients in central and northeastern Pennsylvania.”